davidjoffe/sokoban/README.md

 * Fix possible crash on press Esc in About window
 * Create new github source code repo for the project: https://github.com/davidjoffe/sokoban

+2.0.2           18 Mar 2018
+                Basically same as v2.0.1(d), except on Windows, the game config file ".djgames" lives by default under e.g. "c:\Users\USERNAME\AppData\Roaming\GraySkyGames\" - this is to make the application lend itself to working as a full installed application under Windows.
+Previously, on Windows it saved the config file into the current folder (which if you extracted from the binary release zip file, would be in the same extracted folder as the application).
+If you want to load your settings (e.g. remembered-completed-levels) from v2.0.1, you must manually copy this ".djgames" file into the new AppData-based subfolder.

 2.0.1(d)        4 Aug 2017
                 Nearly identical to v2.0.1(c), plus Windows compile fix